Why do Liverpool fans sing Dua Lipa's song 'One Kiss'? Lyrics, video & how chart hit became an Anfield anthem

 What is Dua Lipa's song 'One Kiss' about?

-‘Falling in love is easy’ is the general theme of this Multi-Platinum award winning romantic song.
+‘Falling in love is easy’ is the general theme of the award-winning romantic song.

 Lyrically, the song states that - ‘One kiss is all it takes, Fallin' in love with me’, manifesting that one kiss is all it takes to fall in love with the Albanian-born English singer, Dua Lipa.